-Sir Jackson : Well, Dr. Rao, I think what I would like to say, to begin with, is that in my opinion the most important raw material of industry is its young people and there are many sectors of industry in my country, no doubt that the preparation of professional engineers-and technicians and craftsmen, for that matter,-is something which can be dealt with inside educational institu-tions.
+Sir lackson : Well, Dr. Rao, I think what I would like to say, to begin with, is that in my opinion the most important raw material of industry is its young people and there are many sectors of industry in my country, no doubt as in yours, which have not yet recognised this and have not given effect to the responsibility which it imposes.
+There is too great an assumption, I find, that the preparation of professional engineers-and technicians and craftsmen, for that matter,-is something which can be dealt with inside educational institutions.
 In my opinion this is fallacious.
 The adequate preparation of the young people whether it be of the craft, technician, professional or executive level, is a joint responsibility of educational institution and of industry.
 Each has a part to play and playing of these two parts is a partnership, which requires a clear definition of the respective contributions and the carrying out of these two contributions in a collaborative way.
 In other words, what I am saying is that the planning of the curricula within universities and inside polytechnics is not wholly a responsibility of the teachers in these institutions; equally responsible are those who are to employ the young people who come out of these institutions.
 Also, industry must formulate the supplementary educational process, which we call training within the domain of employment and it must fulfil this as an Integral part of its industrial responsibility.
-Now, as I said coming in the car, I would not wish to claim that we in England have fully satisfied these pre-requirements.
+Now, and I said coming in the car, I would not wish to claim that we in England have fully satisfied these prerequirements.
 But the Government of UK, about two years ago passed an industrial training act which imposes on industry an obligation to provide good training facilities at the craft, technician and professional levels.
 And, if I may illustrate this with reference to the Engineering Training Board, this Board is to impose a levy of $2\frac{1}{2}$ % on the whole of the engineering industries in UK, $2\frac{1}{2}$ % of the composite salary and wage bill.
-This money which will amount annually to about \$70 million will be fed back into industry to finance approved schemes of training and it may well be, that a firm which is willing and able to provide training not only for its own recruits, but for those who, in due course, will be employed in other organisations will receive more "backing grant" than it has paid in levy.
+This money which will amount annually to about £70 million will be fed back into industry to finance approved schemes of training and it may well be, that a firm which is willing and able to provide training not only for its own recruits, but for those who, in due course, will be employed in other organisations will receive more "backing grant" than it has paid in levy.
 Those firms which are not either willing or competent to afford adequate approved practical training, will contribute through the levy to the provision of training facilities elsewhere.
 Now, this, I hope, is going to create through the guidance of the Industrial Training Boards, the kind of partnership to which I was referring.
-One would wish naturally that this could nave happened voluntarily without the entry of Government into the situation.
-Bur this did not happen; Government has now taken action and we had, I think, a most gratifying response from industry under this kind of pressure which was not present before.
+One would wish naturally that this could have happened voluntarily without the entry of Government into the situation.
+But this did not happen; Government has now taken action and we had, I think, a most gratifying response from industry under this kind of pressure which was not present before.